ericmatthys/grunt-changelog/README.md

 ## The "changelog" task

 ### Overview
 In your project's Gruntfile, add a section named `changelog` to the data object passed into `grunt.initConfig()`.
+The task, by default, will go through the last 7 days of commit messages, looking for issues that were closed or fixed.
+It will then generate a template-based changelog with those changes and write them to a destination file.

 ```js
 grunt.initConfig({